archway-network/archway/contracts/execute-chain/Publishing.md

 ## Preparation

 Ensure the `Cargo.toml` file in the repo is properly configured.
-In particular, you want to choose a name starting with `cw-`, which will help a lot finding CosmWasm contracts when searching on crates.io.
+In particular, you want to choose a name starting with `cw-`, which will help a lot in finding CosmWasm contracts when searching on crates.io.
 For the first publication, you will probably want version `0.1.0`.
 If you have tested this on a public net already and/or had an audit on the code, you can start with `1.0.0`, but that should imply some level of stability and confidence.